 A key element of the third year is the individual project (which is a double module).
 This is undertaken under the direct supervision of a member of staff and gives students the opportunity to tackle a specific computing task in much greater depth than is possible for other modules.
 At the end of the project, students write a technical paper describing their findings.
 Students are given a considerable amount of choice as to the subject of their projects; indeed, students can suggest specific projects themselves.
 In addition, all students get to choose the four other modules that they undertake in the third year.
-A wide range of modules is offered (many reflecting current research interests of staff) covering a variety of aspects of, for example, theoretical computer science, software and software systems, computing methodologies, applications and contemporary computer science (with the latter topic engaging with modern research within computer science that is highly relevant to current technological advances and applications).
+A wide range of modules is offered (many reflecting current research interests of staff) covering a variety of aspects of, for example, previous modules have included: theoretical computer science, software and software systems, computing methodologies, applications and contemporary computer science (with the latter topic engaging with modern research within computer science that is highly relevant to current technological advances and applications).
 There is also the opportunity to follow specific modules offered elsewhere in the School and a module involving the teaching of computer science in schools, giving an early taste of teaching computer science to those interested in pursuing it as a career or on other career pathways where a public understanding of science is required.

 Students will again undertake a significant individual project (this time a triple module).
 This gives students the exciting opportunity to take their third-year projects even further, if they wish, possibly so that the resulting research might be published in a journal or at a conference, and possibly as a prelude to a postgraduate degree in Computer Science.
 However, for students who do not wish to continue with the topic of their third-year project, there is the opportunity to do another substantial piece of work in an entirely different area of computer science (again, of their choosing).
 Just as in the third year, students get to choose the three other modules that they undertake in the fourth year; again, just as in the third year, there is a wide range of modules offered, including advanced versions of some of the third-year modules.